Things to Do In Saint Joseph, Missouri

 The city was named after the town's founder Joseph Robidoux and the biblical Saint Joseph.[4]
 St. Joseph is home to Missouri Western State University.
 It is the birthplace of rapper and songwriter Eminem, who grew up in and has made his career in Detroit, Michigan.[5]
 In the nineteenth century, it was the death place of American outlaw Jesse James.
 It was also the starting point of the Pony Express serving the West.

-The Albrecht-Kemper Museum of Art is situated in the former home of William Albrecht at 2818 Frederick Avenue.
-It houses a large collection of American art.
-There are also permanent and temporary exhibits.
+The Albrecht-Kemper Museum of Art was built in the former home of William Albrecht and is located at 2818 Frederick Avenue.
+The museum houses an extensive collection American art.
+The museum also has permanent and temporary exhibitions.
 It is open to the public for free, but donations are welcome.

-The Albrecht-Kemper Museum of Art hosts some of the greatest collections of American artwork.
+The Albrecht-Kemper Museum of Art houses some of America's finest art collections.
 It was built by Mr. R. Crosby Kemper, and has a permanent collection of more than 2,500 artworks.
-The museum also offers group discounts.
+You can also get group rates at the museum.

-The Albrecht-Kemper Museum of Art is the perfect place to host a small party or a large event.
-The museum has several options for space and can help you plan your special day.
-The museum has a state-of the-art get-ready space, an authentic speakeasy, as well as a cozy Cafe Dining Room.
+The Albrecht-Kemper Museum of Art has the right space for you, whether you are looking to hold a small event or host a large one.
+The museum has many event space options available and offers professional assistance to plan your special day.
+The museum also has a stateof-the-art make-up room, authentic speakeasy, and cozy Cafe Dining Room.
 Original masterworks from 18th-century Europe are also featured in the Schroeder Gallery, and Barclay Gallery.

 Casinos

 There are many casino options in St. Joseph.
-Affinity Gambling operates the St. Jo Frontier Casino.
-In 2011, the Missouri River damaged the casino's original structure, but it is now in its second.
+Affinity Gaming manages the St. Jo Frontier Casino.
+It is Missouri's second-smallest riverboat gambling establishment.
+Although the Missouri River destroyed the original structure of this casino in 2011, it is now in its new second building.

 Related Searches Include: